-If you have an overbite after braces and you want to get it corrected, ask your orthodontist for his or her opinion and what the recommendation is to fix your bite.
+If you have an overbite after braces and you want to get it corrected, ask your orthodontist near me for his or her opinion and what the recommendation is to fix your bite.
 You will be so glad you consulted an expert on how to fix an overbite after braces, took charge of your smile, and got the treatment done.
 Having teeth that are lined up correctly will mean an easier time chewing and speaking, and also a boost to your self-esteem.

 12866 Biscayne Blvd, North Miami, FL 33181